Experienced San Diego Employment Attorneys Ready To Assist You

 The relationship between you and your employer can be essential, rewarding, and sometimes difficult.
 In an unfortunate employment situation, you do not have to accept whatever treatment your employer gives you.
 You have many options for recovery under state and federal law.
 If the relationship sours between you and your employer, Attorney John Dalton is an experienced employment lawyer who can help protect your rights.

 California has many laws to protect your health, safety, and wages in an employment relationship.
 Your knowledge of your rights is one of your best defenses against an unethical employer.
-An employment rights lawyer can help you identify any violations of your rights and fight to enforce your rights.
+A skilled San Diego employment rights lawyer can help you identify any violations of your rights and fight to enforce your rights.

 Your Right to Fair Hiring Practices